xjxxjx1017/_Python_AI_GEN/README.md

 ## Auto Game Configuration Tester & Generator
-This is a auto testing tool for game developers.
-It automatically test and suggest best configurations for games.
+I'm trying to make an auto testing tool for game developers.
+It supposed to automatically test and suggest best configurations for games.

 ### Current Flow
 1. Run main.py to start